mmartin4972/Langkit/design_notebook.md

 - The requirements.txt should only include requirements for the server code, since only the server code is running on Heroku
 - Tensorflow Hub takes too much time to download the file.
 Consequently, I am going to upload the model directly to Heroku and then just read the file from memory

+## Switching from use to use-lite
+- Heroku server was running out of memory when using use
+- By switching to use-lite memory constraints were able to be met and code base was easier to manage

 ## Jaseci doc mistakes:
 - *Modelling Behavior* under JAC Language overview is spelled wrong
     - b change to be